Yale-BIM/f21-assignments/assignment-4/README.md

 - **III-4.** As in II-1, make a video of rqt_image_view that shows the content of the /observation_image topic as the left-seq1.bag rosbag plays for at least 5 seconds.
-Turn this video into an animated gif, name it "keypoints.gif", and include it in the `docs` directory within the shutter_track_target package.
+Turn this video into an animated gif, name it `keypoints.gif`, and include it in the `docs` directory within the shutter_track_target package.
 Commit the gif to your repository.